lvgl/lv_platformio/README.md

 1. It automates installing everything - just open folder with this project in [vscode](https://code.visualstudio.com/), and agree to install all it offers.
-2. It contains working LittlevGL demo, runnable on both are metal and PC.
+2. It contains working LVGL demo, runnable on both bare metal and PC.
 3. It has example, how to configure PlatomIO.